Sweet Potato & Carrot Casserole

 - Drain raisins.
 In a small saucepan, melt butter over medium heat; stir in raisins.
 Add brown sugar and orange juice, stirring to dissolve sugar.
 Pour over vegetables.

-- Bake, uncovered, 25-30 minutes or until heated through and sauce is bubbly; if desired, baste occasionally with sauce.
+- Bake, uncovered, until heated through and sauce is bubbly, 25-30 minutes; if desired, baste occasionally with sauce.
 Let stand 10 minutes; toss before serving.

 Nutrition Facts3/4 cup: 307 calories, 4g fat (2g saturated fat), 10mg cholesterol, 69mg sodium, 67g carbohydrate (45g sugars, 5g fiber), 3g protein.